lhwright13/BetterBooks/services/llm_gateway/README.md

 uvicorn main:app --reload
 ```

-Configuration options such as the model name and generation settings can be
+Configuration options such as the model name, generation settings and default
-adjusted in `config.json`.
+preprompt can be adjusted in `llm_config.json` at the repository root.

 ### Example